dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 ## Reinstall a canister

-During the development cycle, you might want to install, then replace your program as you debug and improve it.
+During the development cycle, you might want to install, then update your program as you debug and improve it.

 In this scenario, you might want to keep the canister identifier you have registered but without preserving any of the canister code or state.
-For example, your canister might only have test data that you don’t want to keep or you might have decided to change the program altogether but want to reinstall under a canister identifier you used to install a previous program.
+For example, your canister might only have test data that you don’t want to keep or you might have decided to change the program altogether.
+In these scenarios, you may want to reinstall under a canister identifier you used to install a previous program.

 To reinstall a canister: